USS Wilkes-Barre Poster

 $2.82

 Late 1800s historical photograph reproduction from Wilkes-Barre Illustrated, 1891.
 Black and white image with descriptive text, matte finish heavy paper; sheet is 9.5″ x 12.5″, image alone is 7″ x 9″.
-A view of a gazebo at the edge of Harvey’s Lake.
+Bear Creek Boulevard in the vicinity of Seven Tubs Nature Area off Rt.
+115.

 $32.90